kinode-dao/kinode-book/src/pki.md

 # Public Key Infrastructure

-The following is a high level overview of Nectar's public key infrastructure, the Nectar Identity System, or NDNS.
+The following is a high level overview of Kinode's public key infrastructure, the Kinode Identity System, or NDNS.
-You can find a more general discussion of the Nectar [identity system](./identity_system.md) here.
+You can find a more general discussion of the Kinode [identity system](./identity_system.md) here.

 ## Identity Registration

 The NDNS Registry and Resolver are coupled in the same contract, the `NDNSRegistryResolver`.
-This contract issues nodes on the NDNS network and records the data necessary for a node to interact with other nodes.
+This contract issues nodes on the NDNS network and records the data.osessary for a node to interact with other nodes.

 At a high level, the PKI depends on two elements: public keys and networking information.

 1. The networking public key is used to encrypt and decrypt communications with other nodes.
-When nodes first connect, they engage in an initial handshake ceremony (TODO: describe) to create an encryption channel using both of their public keys.
+When nodes first co.ost, they engage in an initial handshake ceremony (TODO: describe) to create an encryption channel using both of their public keys.
 It is this credential that verifies the identity of each nodes.
 2. Networking information depends on whether a node is direct or routed (for more, see [networking protocol](./networking_protocol.md)).